romgrk/termrk/README.md

 *Termrk is a terminal implementation based on [term.js][term] and [pty.js][pty] modules by Christopher Jeffrey.*

 Spawns default system shell in a sliding panel.
+Basic features include:
+- user-defined commands
-Supports multiple terminal sessions.
+- multiple terminal sessions
+- running current file in terminal [1]
+- inserting selection
-Basic features include inserting current file path, copy/pasting and setting/fonts config.
+- inserting current file path
+- color/font styling

+[1] currently, only supports .js, .node, .coffee, .py and `#!`

 *If some feature that you'd like to see isn't implemented, don't hesitate to create a request.*